markmoxon/elite-a-source-code-bbc-micro/README.md

 The only difference in the source disc variant is that the latter has considerably lower ship prices.

-There is a bug in the original version of Elite-A that prevents splinters from displaying properly, which makes mining all but impossible.
+The bug fix variant works on the BBC Master and BBC Master with 6502 Second Processor, which the original version of Elite-A doesn't.
+There is also a bug in the original version that prevents splinters from displaying properly, which makes mining all but impossible.
 The bug fix variant fixes that bug, as well as an incorrect cargo capacity in the Adder ship card in the encyclopedia.

 See the [accompanying website](https://www.bbcelite.com/elite-a/releases.html) for a comprehensive list of differences between the variants.